diogok/lilruby/README.md

-# Dummy Ruby Web App
+# Little Ruby Web App

-This a dummy Ruby Web App, just to get the basics.
+This a little Ruby Web App, just to get the basics.

-It uses what I use the most: Mustache templates and CouchDB, with sinatra for the main app stuff.
+It uses what I like to use the most: Mustache templates and CouchDB, with sinatra for the main app stuff.

 ## Installing and running